fionamac89/CS413/README.md

 	- This holds any source code relating to the arduino software.
  - Pi
 	- This holds any source code relating to the Raspberry Pi.
+	- "design" folder holds a uml model for umbrello
+	- Initial Implementation of the Pi Software Has been started to allow us to understand restrictions